 Management of women with an abnormal VIA test

-The success of a cervical cancer screening programme depends on appropriate management of screen-positive women.
-Because VIA positivity by itself does not indicate the presence of cervical premalignant or malignant lesions, ideally a confirmatory test should be performed.
-The confirmatory test is colposcopy, and all women who are VIA-positive or have suspected invasive cancer should be referred to the nearest colposcopy service.
+The success of cervical cancer screening depends on appropriate management of screen-positive women.
+Because VIA positivity by itself does not indicate the presence of cervical premalignant or malignant lesions, a confirmatory test is needed in ideal circumstances.
+The confirmatory test may be colposcopy.
 The colposcope enables examination of the cervix under a good light source and with different levels of magnification.
-Depending on the results of the colposcopic examination, a colposcopist may decide to either take a biopsy from the abnormal area or proceed directly to treatment.
-Some of the VIA-positive women may have a normal colposcopy result, and they are reassured and advised to attend screening after 3Ė5 years.
+Depending on the outcomes of colposcopic examination, a colposcopist may decide to either take a biopsy from the abnormal area or proceed directly to treatment.
+The VIA-positive women with a normal colposcopy result are reassured and advised to attend repeat screening as per protocol.

 To learn more about colposcopy, access the Atlas of Colposcopy: Principles and Practice.

-In resource-limited settings, where colposcopy and histopathology services have limited availability or are non-existent, the World Health Organization recommends a more realistic approach of offering treatment to VIA-positive women during the same visit as screening.
+In many resource-limited settings colposcopy and histopathology services have limited availability.
+The World Health Organization recommends for such settings a more realistic approach of offering treatment to as many VIA-positive women as feasible during the same screening visit.
 This is known as the screen-and-treat approach, in which treatment is offered to screen-positive women directly without verification of disease by colposcopy or histopathology.
 The screen-and-treat approach has the potential to improve the efficiency of a screening programme, because it increases compliance of screen-positive women with treatment and reduces referral for colposcopy.

-VIA as a screening test has the advantage of being a point-of-care test, because it provides the test results immediately and enables treatment decisions to be made during the same visit as screening.
-VIA simultaneously enables assessment of suitability for ablative treatment on the basis of the location of the squamocolumnar junction, the size and extent of the lesion, and abnormal features (whether suggestive of invasive cancer).
-Thus, at the end of the VIA examination the provider should not only give a diagnosis (VIA-negative, VIA-positive, or suspicious of invasive cancer) but also suggest the most appropriate management (routine screening, immediate ablative treatment, referral for colposcopy for further evaluation, or referral for excision treatment).
+VIA has the advantage of being a point-of-care screening test, because it provides the test results immediately and enables treatment decisions to be made during the same visit as screening.
+VIA simultaneously enables assessment of suitability for ablative treatment based on the location of the squamocolumnar junction, the size and extent of the lesion, and abnormal features (whether suggestive of invasive cancer).
+Thus, at the end of the VIA examination the provider should not only give a diagnosis (VIA-negative, VIA-positive, or suspicious of invasive cancer) but also suggest the most appropriate management for the VIA-positive women that may be either of the following:

 Treatment of cervical premalignant lesions

 Cervical premalignant lesions may be treated by either ablative or excisional techniques.
 Ablative techniques use either cold injury (cryotherapy) or heat injury (thermal ablation) to destroy the abnormal epithelium of the transformation zone of the cervix.
-The most widely used excisional technique is large loop excision of the transformation zone (LLETZ), also known as the loop electrosurgical excision procedure (LEEP), in which the entire abnormal TZ is removed using a metallic wire powered by an electrosurgical unit to treat the cervical precancer.
+The most widely used excisional technique is large loop excision of the transformation zone (LLETZ), also known as the loop electrosurgical excision procedure (LEEP).
+The entire TZ is removed using a loop made of metallic wire and powered by an electrosurgical unit to treat the cervical precancer.

 Whereas excisional techniques can be used to treat all cervical premalignant lesions, ablative techniques are suitable only for lesions that fulfil certain selection criteria, as described below.
 Ablative techniques are simpler and have fewer complications compared with excisional techniques.
 We will describe in detail the procedure of ablative treatment in the next sections.
 To learn more about LLETZ and CKC, please click on the following link.

-The abnormal area should be fully covered by the tip of the largest cryotherapy probe, if cryotherapy is the technique used for ablative therapy.
+There is an additional criterion, if cryotherapy is the technique used for ablative therapy.
 The cryotherapy probe should be able to cover the transformation zone.
-This is not a requirement if thermal ablation is used, because the thermal ablation probe can be applied to the cervix multiple times.
+This is not a requirement for thermal ablation, because the probe for thermal ablation can be applied to the cervix multiple times.

 If histopathology facilities are available, a punch biopsy should be obtained from the abnormal lesion before performing ablative treatment.
 The entire specimen removed at excisional treatment requires histopathological evaluation to determine whether the precancer has been completely removed and to exclude any focus of invasive cancer.